 - A written request for amendment and a revised budget (Attachment B of the grant agreement) to the original grant agreement must be approved by the Division of the Arts Executive Director before any changes to the activity can occur.

-- If the grant-funded activity takes place before October, the grantee should have sufficient funds on hand to implement the project until reimbursed by the grant funds.
+- If the grant-funded activity takes place before payment arrives, the grantee should have sufficient funds on hand to implement the project until reimbursed by the grant funds.

-- All recipients are encouraged to complete the Electronic Funds Transfer form for direct payment.
+- All grantees are encouraged to complete the Electronic Funds Transfer from for faster payment.
+Please contact the help desk for assistance at 225-342-8010 or firstname.lastname@example.org

 Standards for Financial Management